Whether it’s by bus or train, via car or on foot, New Yorkers are always on the move.

 With a little help from these top transit apps, you'll get from A (train) to (Tappan) Zee, and everywhere in between, in no time flat.

 Much of the time, getting around this big ol' city requires multiple forms of transportation.
 Walk to here.
 Take the subway from there.
 Transfer to the bus at the next stop.
 For these complex trips, Citymapper is the perfect app.
 It’ll tell you which subway to get on, which bus to ride, and what turn to make where.
 It will even let you know when the next bus or train is due to arrive, and if budget is a factor, it breaks down the price for each option.
+The app will even show you non-MTA commute options like NJ Transit, PATH, the Ferry and ride sharing options, like Uber and Lyft, with a breakdown of costs.
 Available on the web, iOS and Android, Citymapper really is the app of choice if you're looking for an all-in-one transit solution.

-Exit Strategy has one simple goal, to keep impatient New Yorkers moving through the subway system as efficiently as possible.
-With Exit Strategy, you'll know exactly which car to board based on your destination.
+Exit Strategy has one simple goal, to keep impatient New Yorkers moving through the subway system as efficiently as possible, down to telling them exactly where to stand on the platform and which car to get on.
 Need to hop out at Penn Station from a downtown A train?
 You'll want to be at the front of the train.
 Want to emerge at Driggs Avenue from the Bedford Avenue station?
 Hop on the westbound L train's third-to-last car.
-The Android lite version of Exit Strategy includes subway station info only, while the iOS version integrates several mapping features.
+The Android lite version of Exit Strategy includes subway station info only, while the iOS version integrates several mapping features, however it is $3.99 on iPhone.
 Both versions work underground — key to any useful subway app.

 On Waze, your driving commute is viewed as a living, breathing organism, vulnerable to stalled cars, fender benders and plain garden-variety traffic.
 By crowdsourcing traffic conditions, Waze users keep the entire Waze community updated, noting heavy traffic, accidents, construction and police activity.
 Download Waze today, on iOS or Android, but remember to keep your eyes on the road, and not on your phone, whenever you're behind the wheel.